store Skip to content

 “Toilets working?”
 The strain in her voice made it an obviously personal and immediate query.

 I imagined so.
-Porcelain didn’t require electricity.
+Porcelain doesn’t require electricity.
 “Think so.”
 I shined the flashlight on the howling pack.
 No apparent injuries, though a hands-on blood search would still be required.
 Especially on the longer-hair dogs where wounds could easily hide.
 But didn’t appear that anything harmful had fallen from our second story, though blood on a black rubber floor would be near to invisible.

 Mama, calmly laying on the rubber floor as if just another day at the beach, was encircled by the chorus of Sasha’s gang including big black John Madden and white water-lover, Mark Spitz.
 Typically, in minor earthquakes such as this (everything is relative), the water continues to flow, though it may require boiling before use.
 Again, I sensed we were blessed.
 This was not the ‘big’ 1000-year earthquake that many doomsday proctologists liked to dangle in front of the populace like a ravaged sphincter muscle.